anshulsc/Reproduce-Yolo11/README.md

 ## **2. Environment Setup and Prerequisites**

-A robust and isolated environment is the foundation for reproducible ML experimentation.
-This project uses `uv` for its speed and reliability in managing Python environments and dependencies.
+This project uses `uv`, packet manager for its speed and reliability in managing Python environments and dependencies.

 ### **Prerequisites**